pandas-dev/pandas/doc/source/comparison_with_stata.rst

 ~~~~~~~~~

 Every ``DataFrame`` and ``Series`` has an ``Index`` -- labels on the
 *rows* of the data.
 Stata does not have an exactly analogous concept.
-A data set's
+In Stata, a data set's
-row are essentially unlabeled, other than an implicit integer index that can be
+rows are essentially unlabeled, other than an implicit integer index that can be
 accessed with ``_n``.

 In pandas, if no index is specified, an integer index is also used by default